 Come celebrate the 25th anniversary of “The Lion King” with a traveling troupe of storytellers who will engage guests through story, song and dance.
 You can honor the spirit of Africa through crafts, music and more.
 We can already feel the love tonight!

-Back for a limited time, Soarin' Over California returns to Disney California Adventure for the month of June.
+Back for a limited time, Soarin' Over California returns to Disney California Adventure for the summer.
 Swoop in for a nostalgic ride that takes you on a journey through the Golden State.
 Glide past the Golden Gate Bridge, Yosemite Valley, Malibu and more.
 Mmmm ...
-I can smell the orange groves already!
+I can smell the orange groves!

 4th of July